 But the Trolls we all know and love came a bit later.
 In 1959, as the story goes, when Thomas Dam didn’t have the funds for his daughter’s birthday present, he carved a little doll for her, based on the legendary trolls that supposedly lived in the Nordic forests.

-Dam’s daughter dressed her new toy up and showed him off around the village, and it wasn’t long before a local toy storeowner surrendered to the ugly little guy’s charms.
-Oh, the jolt of that first troll love.
+Dam’s daughter dressed her new toy up and showed him off around the village, and it wasn’t long before a local toy shop owner surrendered to the ugly little guy’s charms.

-And it had to be love, because it sure wasn’t any skin-deep beauty that we fell for.
-Trolls were short and typically underdressed, they had pot bellies, huge ears and eyes, no forehead, and long strands of wildly coloured, woolly hair that brought new meaning to the hair world phrase “hard to manage”.
+Trolls were short and typically underdressed, they had pot bellies, huge ears and eyes, no forehead, and long strands of wildly coloured, woolly hair that brought new meaning to the term “hard to manage”.

-In America, they were a toy favourite to the hippies, and quite on the other end of the conformity spectrum, to the former First Lady, Lady Bird Johnson.
-For a year or two there, the Troll was second in sales only to Barbie, who never let anybody laugh at the way she looked, incidentally – be it for good luck or not.
+In America, they were a toy favourite to the hippies, and on the other end of the spectrum, to the former First Lady, Lady Bird Johnson.
+For a year or two, the Troll was second in sales only to Barbie.

 Because of their craftsmanship, the Dam dolls are probably the most sought after today.
-And if you’re lucky (and you should be, what with all those Trolls you own), you can get your hands on some of Dam’s elusive animal line, which included Troll creatures like elephants, cows, pigs, donkeys, turtles, giraffes, alligators and monkeys.
+And if you’re lucky you can get your hands on some of Dam’s elusive animal line, which included Troll creatures like elephants, cows, pigs, donkeys, turtles, giraffes, alligators and monkeys.